IIIF/api/source/presentation/4.0/index.md

 An Annotation may target a specific point in time using a PointSelector's [`instant`][prezi-40-model-instant] property.
 The property's value must be a positive floating point number indicating a value in seconds that falls within the Scene's duration.
 In this example this is used for a comment Annotation.

 In this example, the audio content resources have durations that do not match the Scene's duration.
-The Annotation property [`timeMode` property](https://iiif.io/api/presentation/3.0/#timemode) is used to indicate the desired behavior when the duration of the content resource that is not equal to the temporal region targeted by the annotation.
+The [`timeMode` property](https://iiif.io/api/presentation/3.0/#timemode) is used to indicate the desired behavior when the duration of the content resource that is not equal to the temporal region targeted by the annotation.

 ```jsonc
 {